Join our Mobile Early Access Program

 #Camera

-You may request the native camera interface to take a photograph by calling:
+You may request the native camera interface to take a photograph by calling the camera method:

 $imageData = System::camera()